jswesner/isdbayes/README.md

 ## Fit individual samples

-`isdbayes` amends the stanvars and family options in brms models to accept the truncated Pareto.
-First, simulate some power law data using the `rparetocounts()` function.
+First, simulate some power law data using `rparetocounts()`.
 The code below simulates 300 body sizes from a power law with exponent (mu) = -1.2, xmin (vreal2) = 1, and xmax (vreal3) = 1000.
 The options are called “mu”, “vreal2”, and “vreal3” instead of “lambda”, “xmin”, and “xmax” to fit with the generic naming requirements of `brms` for custom family distributions.

 ``` r
 library(isdbayes)